Taylor River , Colorado, US

 High alpine, scenic stretch of river that provides quality rapids above 500 cfs!

 Roughly one hour from Almont to the put in.
 From Almont, take CR 742 (Taylor Canyon Road) NorthEast to Taylor Park Reservoir.
-Keep driving on CR 742 until you reach the indicated take out (~1.5 miles upstream of Rivers End Campground).
+Keep driving on CR 742 until you pass Pieplant Ranch on your right and CR 742.8 on your left (~3 miles upstream of Rivers End Campground).
 From the take out parking lot, the put in is another 4 miles upstream.
 After 4 miles, take a left on CR 748 and park near the CR 748 bridge.
-This is the core river stretch; alternatively, you can paddle all the way from Dorchester Campground to Taylor Park Reservoir, however the upstream portion is very flat and meandery and the downstream stretch has some manmade obstacles to avoid.
+This is the core river stretch; alternatively, you can paddle all the way from Dorchester Campground to Taylor Park Reservoir, however the upstream portion is very flat and meandery and the downstream stretch has some manmade obstacles to avoid (i.e., low bridges and barbed wire).

 Some years it reaches boatable flows before the road opens at the end of the reservoir, but most years it doesn't start running until late April or early May, and in decent water years it can run well into July.
 During most years, you'll find boatable flos between May and June.